anesuleo/FPGA_Project/index.md

 - As for the RGB signals, each color is repesented by 4 bits.

 ### **Synthesis**
 Synthesis is an essential process that transforms the Verilog code into hardware logic for the FPGA board.
+TWe can see the top view of differrent modules and multiplexers.
+The Muxes are used to select the signal based on the select signal.

 <img src="https://raw.githubusercontent.com/anesuleo/FPGA_Project/main/docs/assets/images/Screenshot%202024-12-16%20075454.png">

 After the synthesis is done, the implementation follows.
 This is the implementation design for the Colour Cycle.
+In this implementation design we can see hoe the hardaware is placed on the board and different routes for VSync and HSync.

 <img src="https://raw.githubusercontent.com/anesuleo/FPGA_Project/main/docs/assets/images/Screenshot%202024-12-16%20075225.png">

 ### **Demonstration**
+This is the preview of the colourstripes once you have uploaded the bit file on to the board.
 <img src="https://raw.githubusercontent.com/anesuleo/FPGA_Project/main/docs/assets/images/Screenshot%202024-12-16%20075406.png">

 ## **My VGA Design Edit**